NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandProgrammeImplementationGuides/backup/guides/National-Pathology-Programme/Home/Helpandsupport/Glossary.page.md

         <tr>
             <td></td>
             <td>Test Group</td>
             <td>Used within this implementation guide to denote a set of related tests that are reported together, for example a Full Blood Count.
 The individual tests within a test group may differ between organisations.
-Test groups are often referred to as batteries, panels or profiles.</td>
+Test groups are more widely referred to as batteries, panels or profiles.</td>
         </tr>
         <tr>
             <td>UTL</td>